-The main normative act is Law No. 8/1996 on Copyright and Neighbouring Rights, as further amended and supplemented (Romanian Copyright Law).
+The main normative act is Law No. 8/1996 on Copyright and Neighbouring Rights, as further amended and supplemented (the Romanian Copyright Law).
 The relevant legislation also includes:

-- Government Ordinance No. 25/2006 for strengthening the administrative capacity of the Romanian Copyright Office, as republished; - Government Decision No. 1086/2008 for setting out the fees for the operations performed by the Romanian Copyright Office and for the approval of the Methodological Norms on the level, the distribution and utilisation conditions of the incentives fund for the personnel of the Romanian Copyright Office; - Government Decision No. 401/2006 on the organisation, operation, personnel structure and the infrastructure required for the performance of the attributions of the Romanian Copyright Office; and - the decisions issued by the general manager of the Romanian Copyright Office regarding the collective management of copyright and neighbouring rights.
+- Government Ordinance No. 25/2006 for strengthening the administrative capacity of the Romanian Copyright Office (ORDA), as republished; - Government Decision No. 1086/2008 for setting out the fees for the operations performed by ORDA and for the approval of the Methodological Norms on the level, the distribution and utilisation conditions of the incentives fund for the personnel of ORDA. - Government Decision No. 401/2006 on the organisation, operation, personnel structure and infrastructure required for the performance of the attributions of ORDA; and - the decisions issued by the general manager of ORDA regarding the collective management of copyright and neighbouring rights.

-For the relevant international conventions to which Romania is party, please refer to the answer to question 45 below.
+For the relevant international conventions to which Romania is party, please refer to question 48.

-2 Who enforces it?
+Who enforces it?

-The copyright legislation is enforced by the courts of law (tribunals, courts of appeals and the High Court of Cassation and Justice) and the police (in case of minor or criminal offences).
-The Romanian Copyright Office and the collective management bodies also have attributions in this field.
+The copyright legislation is enforced by the courts of law (tribunals, courts of appeals and the High Court of Cassation and Justice) and the police (in cases of minor or criminal offences).
+ORDA and the collective management bodies also have attributions in this field.

-In case of infringements, the right holders are entitled to request the competent authorities to acknowledge their rights and grant damages for the prejudice incurred.
+In cases of infringements, the right holders are entitled to request the competent authorities to acknowledge their rights and grant damages for the prejudice incurred.